jcormier/big-data-ipc-example/host_bios/simple_buffer_example/readme.txt

 If you want to override the components or do a local build, then the product.mak need to be modified to supply the path names of the different components.

+The host binaries are expected to be at: host/bin/<board_name>/release
+DSP binaries are expected to be at: dsp/bin/<platform_name>/release